I personally love using TED talks and videos in class with my students. Above all, for me:

 The video is the first lecture from Module 1 of Lewis Lansford’s course “How to Teach With TED”, in which you learn how to choose the perfect talk for your students.
 In this particular video, you will learn:

 - why video is able to convey a huge amount of information quickly

 - how video compares to reading as a source of classroom input

 - how it can help engage learners and help them remember new language.

 So go ahead and watch it above.

-The course “How to Teach With TED” will be launching at the beginning of May, but very soon we’ll make Module 1 available for FREE.
-If you want to be notified when we release it, head here and join the giveaway – we’re giving away 5 free access codes to the entire course!
+The course “How to Teach With TED” will be launching at the beginning of May, but Module 1 is already available for FREE!

 PS Do you use TED talks with your students?
 What do you like and dislike most about them?
 What are your biggest challenges when it comes to using them?
 Have you got any tips for other teachers?